Why choose China?

 - Early April: Assistants receive their school allocations

-- Early July: Assistants attend a pre-departure briefing day at the British Council in the UK
+- Early July: Assistants attend a pre-departure briefing day at the British Council

 - 14 – 29 August: Assistants attend TEFL training course in Beijing.